 5. Cryptographic Key Management System

 A cryptographic key management system can generate, distribute, store, use, revoke, and destroy cryptographic keys.
-In the absence of the proper key management systems, this information may seriously be compromised.
+In the absence of the proper key management systems, this information may be seriously compromised.
 This can be especially helpful for businesses that utilize encryption keys and have a variety of key types.
 By standardizing procedures and offering APIs for crypto functions (signature, encryption, and decryption), KMSs are made for businesses that handle a lot of cryptographic keys and increase the security of their environment.

 Goal: It makes it possible to swiftly and automatically produce new cryptographic encryption keys, especially when many keys must be generated for transmission to linked objects, industrial systems, or products.
 It also allows businesses to implement the security level necessary for upcoming IoT system standards.